-On April 11, we will celebrate the 2023 recipients of the Michelson Philanthropies & Science Prize for Immunology in this live ePanel event.
+On April 11, we celebrated the 2022 recipients of the Michelson Philanthropies & Science Prize for Immunology in this live ePanel event.
 This international prize focuses on transformative research in human immunology, with trans-disease applications to accelerate vaccine and immunotherapeutic discovery.
 The prize is intended to encourage and support young investigators from a wide range of disciplines and is awarded annually based on work done in the past three years.

-The event will featuring cutting-edge research in cancer immunotherapy, vaccinology and immunology, and how modern tools and technologies can be deployed for real-world clinical and public health impacts.
-Following welcome remarks by Dr. Gary Michelson, Michelson Philanthropies founder and co-chair, Bill Moran, Publisher of AAAS/Science, Holden Thorp, Editor in Chief of AAAS/Science, and Seth Scanlon, Editor of AAAS/Science, the recipients will present their award winning research and participate in a Q&A with the audience.
+The event featured cutting-edge research in cancer immunotherapy, vaccinology and immunology, and how modern tools and technologies can be deployed for real-world clinical and public health impacts.
+Following welcome remarks by Dr. Gary Michelson, Michelson Philanthropies founder and co-chair, Bill Moran, Publisher of AAAS/Science, Holden Thorp, Editor in Chief of AAAS/Science, and Seth Scanlon, Editor of AAAS/Science, the recipients presented their award winning research and participated in a Q&A with the audience.

 Read about the awardees and their research below